-We’re told that we need to wear sunscreen to protect ourselves from skin damage, but most sunscreens contain harmful chemicals that are toxic to our health.
+We’re told that we need to wear sunscreen as the primary way to protect ourselves from skin damage, but many sunscreens contain chemicals that are harmful to our health.
 There are many ways that we can enjoy the sun responsibly and that includes what we eat and how we interact with the sun.
-There is a wide array of foods that offer sun protection, and most of them are easily available in the summertime.
-‘Cause Nature is smart like that – in fact, there are many surprising health benefits of sunshine, too!
+There is a wide array of foods that offer sun protection and most of them are easily available in the summertime.
+Nature is smart like that – in fact, there are many surprising health benefits of sunshine, too!

 Diet plays an important role in sun protection by providing us with nutrients that ward off damage and help our skin become resilient.
 Include these best foods for sun protection in your diet to receive a healthy dose of nutrients that can help arm your skin against the sun.

-Nuts and seeds, including walnuts, hemp seeds, chia seeds and flax seeds, are a rich source of omega 3 fatty acids, which help our skin maintain its integrity, keeping it smooth, strong and supple.
+Hemp seeds, as well as chia seeds and flax seeds, are a rich source of omega 3 fatty acids, which help our skin maintain its integrity, keeping it smooth, strong and supple.
 Omega 3s are also highly anti-inflammatory, so these foods can help with healing if a sunburn occurs.

 Carrots and Red Bell Peppers

-Carrot and red bell peppers are both high in beta-carotene, which our bodies convert into Vitamin A, a nutrient that supports vision, skin, and mucosal healing.
+Carrots and red bell peppers are both high in beta-carotene, which our bodies convert into Vitamin A, a nutrient that supports vision, skin and mucosal healing.
 Research shows that beta-carotene shields us from sunburn; however, these sun-protective effects kick in after a minimum of 10 weeks of consuming beta-carotene, so start chowing down on these veggies stat!

-Gorgeous tomatoes of all shapes, sizes and colours are abundant in the summertime for good reason – their concentration of the pigment lycopene helps to protect us from sunburns.
+Gorgeous tomatoes of all shapes, sizes, and colours are abundant in the summertime for good reason – their concentration of the pigment lycopene helps to protect us from sunburns.
 Studies have found that research participants who ate tomato paste daily for 10 weeks were much less susceptible to sunburns than groups who hadn’t consumed tomato paste.
 We especially adore consuming tomatoes in salsa and tomato sauce.

 Now you have another reason to enjoy the bounty of tomatoes this summer, don’t you think?